ewok0116/internshiptemplate/logs/Week-3.md

 #Day-13

 Today I started to make some changes on Project Tab in github because I got some advice yesterday about to give more detail in my project tab issues.
 So that even a random person could understand what is my project about.
-After ı finished the project tab, I started to edit Frontend Structure to be more neat, more understandable by others.
+After I finished the project tab, I started to edit Frontend Structure to be more neat, more understandable by others.
 To do that I needed to decide on which architecture and approach to use and in the end I was told that the important was to show the features the project has.
 Because it would be easier to implement or make changes on the projects later on.
 Therefore, In the end it was decided to use MVVM like architecture with vertical slicing approach like I did with Backend.
-I chose MVVM architecture.MVVM seperates the code in a three layers.
+I chose MVVM architecture.
+MVVM seperates the code in a three layers.

 View: My Composes screens such as CartScreen, HomeScreen, and it only displays UI and handles user interactions.
 For example when you tap "Add to Cart", the View tells the ViewModel